Music of Nevada: Psychedelic

 In December 2012 Trevor and The Joneses self-released There Was Lightning, their first LP.
 The band formed in early 2012, has performed over 150 shows, and has shared the stage with acts such as The Warlocks.
 The band was the last to record in Brian Garth's now defunct studio Chrome Werewolf in downtown Las Vegas.

 Punk rock

-Las Vegas is home to notable punk and hardcore bands such as Civic Minded Five (Recess Records), The Mapes (Recess Records), Caravels (Topshelf Records), Last Call (Broken Arrow Collective), Stolas (Blue Swan Records), The Dirty Panties, October Surprise (Futile Substrates Records), 2 Ply Government (Futile Substrates Records), and The People's Whiskey (SquidHat Records).
+Las Vegas is home to notable punk and hardcore bands such as Caravels and Stolas.

 Punks in Vegas

 Punksinvegas.com is a website founded by Emily Matview in 2011.
 The website publishes news, concert photographs and album reviews relating to punk rock, hardcore punk, ska, emo and indie rock with a specific emphasis on bands from or playing in the Las Vegas and Henderson area.
 The website began as a simple database of punk shows coming to the Las Vegas area and quickly expanded to include original content, most notably a series of acoustic videos called The Stripped Down Sessions.
 The Stripped Down Session have featured such notable acts as Less Than Jake, The Bouncing Souls and Dead to Me playing acoustic versions of their songs, often debuting songs for the first time through the Sessions.
 In late 2011 the website released their first music compilation, featuring new, acoustic holiday-themed songs from Forever Came Calling, Last Call and The Sheds.
 More recently, Punksinvegas.com has begun re-releasing out of print punk and hardcore albums digitally under the Vegas Archive banner.